murthy1811/gangas_biryani/TESTING.md

 ### Usability Testing

 This website was tested for usability by my family and friends.
-Overlapping of test in forms is identified through this process on small screens and fixed later.
+CSS erors have been identified through this process on small screens and fixed later.
 Later, They didn't experience any issues during the testing process and it was confirmed that the website was easy to use and navigate.
 They were able to intuitively use the interactive elements of the website, find the information they were looking for and easily understand the purpose of the website.

 ### Performance Testing

 Performance testing was carried out using Lighthouse in Chrome Developer Tools.
-The tests had shown good performance and excellent accessibility and best practice results for desktop devices.
+The tests had shown good performance and excellent accessibility and best practice results for desktop devices. (static/assets/img/current_password_mismatch.jpg)
-Steps taken to improve performance for the mobile devices following the initial tests:
-* Added meta description to the site to improve best practices

 ### Browser Compatibility Testing